wegowise/heroku-rds/README.md

 apt-get install pv   # linux/fink
 port install pv      # BSD/macports</pre>

-* `rds:ingress` can use hirb to format tabular data.  `gem install hirb` to install it.
+* `rds:access` will use hirb if available to format the results.  `gem install hirb` to see it.

 ## Usage